Aaron98990/ways-of-the-game/handball.md

 The goalkeeper commiting a handball offense in their own penalty area and there are no other offenses is always an indirect free kick (not a penalty kick) and no sanction and no disciplinary action is taken.
 Read more about goalkeepers including goalkeeper handling offenses in their own penalty area [here](/goalkeeper).

-Handball is subjective and bas been defined differently over the years.

-## Handling the ball
-> It is an offence if a player:
-> - deliberately touches the ball with their hand/arm, for example moving the hand/arm towards the ball
-> - touches the ball with their hand/arm when it has made their body unnaturally bigger.
-A player is considered to have made their body unnaturally bigger when the position of their hand/arm is not a consequence of, or justifiable by, the player’s body movement for that specific situation.
-By having their hand/arm in such a position, the player takes a risk of their hand/arm being hit by the ball and being penalised
-> - scores in the opponents’ goal:
->   - directly from their hand/arm, even if accidental, including by the goalkeeper
->   - immediately after the ball has touched their hand/arm, even if accidental

 ## Hand/arm

 The hand/arm excludes the shoulders and the arm pits.